-Khaki - We thought this would be a gold color, but it is really just a clean, classic khaki color.
-It would probably work for Florida State or Wake Forest.
+Gold Khaki - We thought this would be a gold color, but it is really just a clean, classic khaki color with a subtle gold overtone.
+It would probably work for Florida State, Wake Forest and definitely Georgia Tech.

 Come read our Barn Blog for stories more Southern than train songs, white dirt and Carolina dogs.

 Chuck Reece, former editor of The Bitter Southerner and voice of the award-winning The Bitter Southerner Podcast, spins some tales so good they'll make you want to say grace with a Southern drawl and eat a tomato sandwich.